sciZer0/newdiscoveries/a/README.md

 As said above, in my opinion, all the biggest basic mistakes in science occurred because people didn’t and still don’t fully understand the three Newton’s discoveries (Newton’s 1st, 2nd and 3rd Laws) which results, among other things, in misunderstanding of what in reality is Force, Work and Energy.

-In particular, “official” science fails to understand the difference between how Inertia works and how Gravitational Force (Invisible Hand) works; and especially, what happens when they (Inertia and Gravitational Force) work simultaneously.
+In particular, "official" science fails to understand the difference between how Inertia works and how Gravitational Force (Invisible Hand) works; and especially, what happens when they (Inertia and Gravitational Force) work simultaneously.

-In this chapter, along the way, we will see the total wrongness of “official” science:
+In this chapter, along the way, we will see the total wrongness of "official" science:

-the total wrongness of the “official” formulas for calculating Work (W) and Energy (E).
+the total wrongness of the "official" formulas for calculating Work (W) and Energy (E).

 In order to fully understand this, let’s recall some familiar stuff above, adding some new points.